FahimM1ah/FahimM1ah.github.io/README.md

 - **ORB (Opening Range Breakout) cAlgo Robot**
   - A cAlgo bot which executes trades based on opening range breakouts with optional martingale-style volume adjustment.
   - [View Repository](https://github.com/FahimM1ah/Opening-Range-Breakout-Strategy)

+## Work Experience

+**Algorithm Developer and Community Manager (_2022 - Present_)**
+- Developed 5-star rated financial analysis tools on MQL5 marketplace with 200+ clients
+- Developed custom algorithms for clients in the financial markets using **C#, MQL4** and **MQL5** as well as updated legacy code to newer versions of cTrader
+- Conducted data collection, processing and analysis for my developed algorithms to provide optimised settings and performance outlooks for my algorithms

+**Call Operative @ HMPO (_2023 - 2023_)**
+- Handled inbound enquiries
+- Worked with databases and other CRM systems to modify or extract user data
+- Delivered profesional advice to clients while adhering to HMPO’s policies and GDPR

+**Inventory Manager @ Premier Farnell (_Jan 2022 — Oct 2022_)**
+- Reconcile data from numerous IT systems and databases to confirm lost components
+- Ensured correct quantities of components are in their designated locations
+- Handled hazardous chemicals and components safely while conducting various inventory checks

+**Store Manager and Sales Executive @ JC Couture (_Aug 2021 - Jan 2022_)**
+- Planned and opened a new branch in Preston St George’s shopping center
+- Managed incoming deliveries and logistics
+- Conducted staff supervision and rota scheduling

+## Education

+**University Technical College Leeds (A-Levels)**
+- Double Engineering (D* D*), Computer Science (C), Core Mathematics (B) (_May 2020_)

+**Co-operative Academy of Leeds (GCSEs)**
+- 9 GCSEs from grades 6-8 including Mathematics (8), Physics (8), Computer Science (6), English Literature(6) and English Language (6) (_August 2018_)

 ## Contact